 So, your wedding photographer is booked, and you just checked another thing of your list!
 Congrats!
 But one of the things they might mention is about scheduling your engagement session.
 Up until now, you may not have thought too much about the exact date, just that you wanted one.
-Well, work through these three questions, and by the end you should have the dates narrowed down pretty well!
+Well, work through these next three questions, and by the end you should have the dates narrowed down pretty well!

 Have you scheduled your engagement session yet?

-So step one: will you be using the photos on your save the dates?
+So step one: Will you be using the photos on your save-the-dates?

-Step three: take into account when sunset time is during the season you are hoping to have your engagement session in.
+Step three: Take into account when sunset time is during the season you are hoping to have your engagement session in.

 I hope this all helps as you decide when to schedule your engagement session!